Digital control screen tracking cannabis veg stage metrics in an advanced indoor grow setup; keyword: cannabis veg stage.

 Timing and Techniques

 Timing your transition can mean the difference between an average harvest and an exceptional one.
-A good guideline is to switch when your plants are half the final height you expect because once flowering starts, plants can stretch significantly in the first 2–3 weeks.
+A good guideline is to switch when your plants are half the final height you expect because once flowering starts, plants can stretch significantly.

 Common Mistakes When Switching to Flowering Stage

-Knowing when to switch from vegetative to flowering stage is only part of the equation.
-Executing the transition incorrectly can stress your plants, hurt yields, and set back your entire cycle.
+Knowing when to switch is only part of the equation.
+Executing the transition incorrectly can stress your plants and hurt yields.

 Rushing the Transition Too Early